Beneficial ways to turn back time for your aging face

 Creams and lotions.
 Moisturizers soothe dry skin and may temporarily make wrinkles less noticeable.
 Moisturizers for the face contain water to make them less greasy, and many have substances — glycerin, for example — that may help bind water to the skin.
 Exfoliant creams can improve the appearance of older skin by getting rid of dead skin cells that don't slough off as readily as they did when we were young.

 Several prescription creams (Avita, Avage, Renova, Retin-A) have been shown to reduce wrinkles and so-called liver spots caused by sun exposure.
 These FDA-approved creams contain retinoids, compounds related to vitamin A that seem to work by inducing collagen production in the dermis and altering melanin, the pigment that causes liver spots.
 There are several varieties of retinoids.
-Tazarotene and tretinoin are the ones used in the FDA-approved products.
+Tazarotene and tretinoin are two of the ones used in the FDA-approved products.

 Botulinum toxin injections.
 These injections are used to treat the expression lines of the forehead and between the brows.
 They work by partially immobilizing the muscles that form expression lines so the skin smoothes out, although some deep expression lines may not go away.
 Botox is the familiar brand name.
 Other FDA-approved botulinum toxins are Myobloc and Dysport.
-The FDA issued a new warning in 2009 about the botulinum toxin spreading from injection sites, although there have been no reports of that happening when the injections were for expression lines.

 Dermal fillers.
 Dermal fillers are used to treat lines created by lost collagen and fat.
 After botulinum toxin injections, dermal filler injections are the most common cosmetic procedure performed in the United States.
 Prime locations for the injections are two sets of parentheses: the pair of lines that extend down from the nose to the corners of the mouth, known as the nasolabial folds, and another pair that extends down from the corners of the mouth to the chin, known as marionette lines.

 Many different materials are used as dermal filler.
 Collagen has fallen out of favor.
 Currently, the most popular one is hyaluronic acid, a complex sugar found naturally in many tissues.
-Hyaluronic acid is more expensive than collagen, but lasts longer — up to six months in the nasolabial folds.
-Like botulinum toxin injections, the effect of the dermal filler shots wears off after several months — how long depends on the injection site — but with repeat injections it seems to last a little longer.
+Hyaluronic acid is more expensive than collagen but lasts longer—up to six months in the nasolabial folds.
+Like botulinum toxin injections, the effect of the dermal filler shots wears off after several months — how long depends on the injection site—but with repeat injections it seems to last a little longer.

 Laser treatments.
 Lasers can be used to home in on certain pigments: brown, if the goal is to get rid of freckles and liver spots, red if the target is broken capillaries.
 They're also used for wholesale resurfacing of facial skin.
 The uppermost layers are stripped away, and with them, wrinkles from sun damage and scars from acne.
 The energy from some "nonablative" resurfacing lasers passes through the outer layer of the skin to work at a deeper level, in the dermis, to stimulate inflammation, which leads to collagen formation.